Failure is actually a good word…well no, it's actually a great word!

 Failure is NOT a bad word.
 No, failure is actually a GREAT word.
 Failure is the only way to get where you really want to go.
 To grow, chase your dreams, embrace your passion, and reach your goals.
 Failure is my friend.
 Make failure yours.

-Petra graduated from Rutgers School of Health Related Professions 17 years ago with a degree in physical therapy and has experience working with an extremely varied caseload including pediatric through geriatric clients with a vast range of diagnoses.
+Petra (she/her) graduated from Rutgers School of Health Related Professions 17 years ago with a degree in physical therapy and has experience working with an extremely varied caseload including pediatric through geriatric clients with a vast range of diagnoses.
 Her areas of expertise included in-patient rehabilitation, orthopedics and neurology.
-Petra attended the Canine Rehabilitation Institute in 2007 and is a certified Canine Rehabilitation Therapist.
+(Click here for full bio and to view Petra's upcoming courses)...

 Author's recent posts